Aznoryusof/nlp_recsysXword2vec/README.md

    activate word2vec
    ```

 2. Install libraries from requirements.txt using conda.
-For windows, run the following:
+For windows, run the following in the terminal:
 	```
-   install libraries from requirements.txt using conda
+   for /f %i in (requirements.txt) do conda install --yes %i
    ```

 Next just run the analysis through the jupyter notebook and you're on your way to developing your own product embeddings!